Balthus: Later years

 In 1977, he moved to Rossinière, Switzerland.
-That he had a second, Japanese wife Setsuko Ideta whom he married in 1967 and was thirty-five years his junior, simply added to the air of mystery around him (he met her in Japan, during a diplomatic mission also initiated by Malraux).
-A son, Fumio, was born in 1968 but died two years later.
+He married Setsuko Ideta in 1967, after meeting her in Japan during a diplomatic mission initiated by Malraux.
+The pair had a son, Fumio, who was born in 1968 but died two years later.

 The photographers and friends Henri Cartier-Bresson and Martine Franck (Cartier-Bresson's wife) both portrayed the painter and his wife and their daughter Harumi (born 1973) in his Grand Chalet in Rossinière in 1999.

 Balthus was one of the few living artists to be represented in the Louvre, when his painting The Children (1937) was acquired from the private collection of Pablo Picasso.

 He co-authored a book of dialogues with the neurobiologist Semir Zeki, entitled La Quête de l'essentiel.

-He died in Rossinière, Switzerland.
-Prime ministers and rock stars alike attended his funeral.
+He died in Rossinière, Switzerland, in February 18, 2001.
 Bono, lead singer of U2, sang for the hundreds of mourners at the funeral, including the President of France, the Prince Sadruddhin Aga Khan, supermodel Elle Macpherson, and Cartier-Bresson.

 Style and themes

 Balthus's style is primarily classical.
 His work shows numerous influences, including the writings of Emily Brontë, the writings and photography of Lewis Carroll, and the paintings of Masaccio, Piero della Francesca, Simone Martini, Poussin, Jean-Étienne Liotard, Joseph Reinhart, Géricault, Ingres, Goya, Jean-Baptiste-Camille Corot, Courbet, Edgar Degas, Félix Vallotton and Paul Cézanne.
 Although his technique and compositions were inspired by pre-Renaissance painters, there also are eerie intimations of contemporary surrealists like de Chirico.
-Painting the figure at a time when figurative art was largely ignored, he is widely recognised as an important 20th-century artist.
+Painting the figure at a time when figurative art was largely ignored, Balthus created a body of work that, according to Philippe de Montebello, "commands its own chapter in the history of twentieth-century art."

 Many of his paintings show young girls in an erotic context.
-Balthus insisted that his work was not erotic but that it recognized the discomforting facts of children's sexuality.
+However, Balthus insisted that his work was not erotic, but that it recognized the discomforting facts of children's sexuality.
 In 2013, Balthus's paintings of adolescent girls were described by Roberta Smith in The New York Times as both "alluring and disturbing".
 In its transgressive themes and treatment of sexual taboo, his art has been compared to the work of the contemporary philosopher Georges Bataille (a friend of his brother Pierre Klossowski).